s0ders/akira.sh/content/posts/go-interfaces.md

 }
 ```

-Sometimes a program might need to access an interface underlying value.
-Doing so is called a *type assertion*, the "comma ok" idiom and type switches are two methods to achieve that.
+Sometimes a program might need to access an interface underlying value, doing so is called a *type assertion*.

+The "comma ok" idiom and type switches are two methods to achieve that.
 Type assertion is not limited to concrete types and can also be used to check if an interface underlying value implements other interfaces.

 ```go
 // "any" is an alias for "interface{}" which matches